 From the Masar Ibrahim’s northernmost point in Jenin through the five governances to Hebron, the women’s cooperatives along the trail provide both food products—such as shadeah, za’atar, yogurt, butter, pickles and jams—and handcrafts embellished with traditional Palestinian embroidery.

-Masar Ibrahim al-Khalil aims at activating and empowering women’s role in the Palestinian society.
-To further support and promote their products, the Masar Ibrahim staff have been visiting these women’s cooperatives.
-The visits include interviewing the women, observing them at work on a particular project or food preparation and making short videos of these conversations and worksites.
+Masar Ibrahim al-Khalil aims at activating and empowering women’s role in Palestinian society.
+To further support and promote their products, the Masar Ibrahim staff have been visiting these women’s cooperatives in order to, among other activities, interview the women, observe them at work on a particular project or food preparation, and make short videos of these conversations and worksites.

 The Masar Ibrahim staff is proud to showcase their work and welcomes comments and questions about the work and products of those women’s cooperatives.
 We look forward to your support of their work.

 Meet the Women’s Associations on the Masar Ibrahim

 - Hebron women’s associations

 - Jenin women’s associations

 - Jericho women’s associations

 - Nablus women’s associations